Eralde/rci-tools/docs/RCI_API.md

 ### 2.1 Settings

 Settings are parts of the device configuration.
-For example, a network interface IP address, traffic limit for unregistered devices or `ip http security-level` &mdash; all are examples or settings.
+For example, a network interface IP address, a traffic limit for unregistered devices, or `ip http security-level` are all examples of settings.
 You can read, modify, or delete settings using standard HTTP methods:

 - `GET` &rarr; Read settings.
 - `POST` &rarr; Create or modify settings.
 - `DELETE` &rarr; Delete (or reset to default) settings.

-> [!NOTE]
-> In general, the JSON form that will be returned when reading settings
-> and the JSON form for changing these settings should be identical.
-> Strings, integers and booleans are treated as parameters
-> of the addressed API resource.
+In general, the JSON structure returned when **reading** settings and the JSON structure for **creating/modifying** those same settings are identical.
+Strings, integers, and booleans are considered parameters of the addressed API resource.
 JSON objects and arrays represent **nested resources**.
-> An empty object (`{}`) denotes an empty list or parameters.
+An empty object (`{}`) denotes an empty set of parameters.

 > [!IMPORTANT]
-> Passing an empty object as request data is **required** for any POST request
+> Passing an empty object as request data is **required** for any POST request,
-> even if the command has no parameters at all.
+> even if the command has no parameters.

-The ability to nest JSON objects is what makes RCI quite convenient for developers.
+The ability to send JSON objects with any reasonable level of nesting makes RCI convenient for developers.
+In the CLI you usually enter commands one by one (**).
-When using the CLI you usually enter commands one by one (**).
-With RCI an entity (e.g. a network interface) can be represented by a JSON object as a whole.
+With RCI, an entity (e.g. a network interface) can be represented as a whole with a JSON object.

 > ** You can paste multiple commands from the clipboard into the CLI,
-> but entering commands one at a time is the standard behavior for any
+> but the default way to use the command line interface is to enter commands
-> command line interface.
-RCI, being a REST-like API, allows you to work
+> one at a time.
+RCI, as a REST-like API, allows you to operate with objects
-> with resources that are entire objects (each object is the result of
-> executing a set of commands).
+> each of which can represent a result of executing multiple commands.

 <details>
     <summary>Editing an interface configuration via CLI and via RCI</summary>